Vivek Maru: Early life and education

-Maru's parents were immigrants from India; his grandfather was a Gandhian who ran a small printing press.
+Maru's parents were immigrants from Kutch district of Gujarat, India; his grandfather was a Gandhian who ran a small printing press.
+He is proficient in English, Gujarati, Kutchi, Sierra Leonean Krio, and Hindi.

 Maru attended Harvard College from 1993–97, receiving an A.B. in Social Studies.
 He graduated magna cum laude, was a member of Phi Beta Kappa, and was Class Marshal.
 His thesis was entitled "Mohandas, Martin, and Malcolm on Violence, Culture and Meaning."

 From August 1997 to August 1998, he was a Frederick Sheldon Fellow at the Harvard University Extension School in western India, where he worked with grassroots rural-development organizations, taught classes, trained teachers, designed a curriculum, and conducted research.
 He lived in "a hut made of sticks and dung amid the poverty and pollution of India's Kutch region, from which his grandfather came."
 He "worked with grassroots organizations on watershed management and education for girls."

 He attended Yale Law School from 1998 to 2001, receiving a Doctor of Law (JD).
 According to the ABA Journal, Maru nearly quit law school "because it wasn't presenting him with a Gandhian approach" to legal work.
 At Yale he was co-founder and director of the Umoja Education Program and a fellow of the Schell Center for Human Rights.
 He was also a Founding Team Member of the Amistad Academy Charter School.